ags/letter_bomb/README.md

 LetterBomb
 ==========

-Emails are pretty dangerous.
-Inspect your ActionMailer templates in your browser.
+Emails are pretty dangerous - inspect your mailer templates from the safety of your browser.

 Install
 -------